czi-catalystproject/hub-champion-training/episodes/manage_images.md

 (episode-images:other)=
 ### Choosing a custom image with the "Other..." option

 The *Other...* option allows a user to specify a custom image container to pull into the hub.
-There are a number of container registries online that host containerized applications, such as Docker Hub, GitHub, Azure, Amazon and Google Container Registries, Red Hat Quay, etc.
+There are many container registries online that host containerized applications, such as Docker Hub, GitHub, Azure, Amazon and Google Container Registries, Red Hat Quay, etc.

 **Only containers that are compatible with JupyterHub can be pulled into a hub**.
 To find JupyterHub-compatible containers you can, e.g.